NOW OPEN!

 By Liz Rothaus Bertrand

-This fall, when “Space Explorers: THE INFINITE” touches down at Charlotte’s Blume Studios, thousands of local students will get the chance to experience what it’s like to be an astronaut on the International Space Station.
+This fall, when “Space Explorers: THE INFINITE” touches down at Stage 1 at Charlotte’s Blume Studios, thousands of local students will get the chance to experience what it’s like to be an astronaut on the International Space Station.

 That’s thanks, in part, to the vision and hard work of Blumenthal Arts’ team behind the scenes.